Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 In-Center Protocol — 5-Month Progressive System

-The complete in-center protocol, applied identically in both months 1 and 2 to establish the foundational treatment response before progressive intensification:
+The complete in-center protocol, applied identically in both months 1 and 2 to establish the foundational response before progressive intensification:

-- Balsamic Collagen Emulsion — hydration, oxygenation, and barrier support applied with or over the Turba
+- Balsamic Collagen Emulsion — hydration, oxygenation and barrier support applied with or over the Turba

 - Ampoule N — concentrated normalizing active applied post-Turba removal